octalprime/splitext/README.md

 [![Build Status](https://travis-ci.org/joemccann/dillinger.svg?branch=master)](https://github.com/octalprime/splitext)

-this script needs tqdm for fancy progress bars

-`pip install tqdm`

-change the file sizes you needed to split at the end of code line

-`500*1024*1024` means 500MB

-## how to run
+updated the script to use multithread and giving option to splits into

-`python splitext.py file_name.txt`
+`python splitext.py filename.txt 3`

+3 means how much parts it will split